tensorflow/swift/docs/DifferentiableFunctions.md

 ## Providing a custom derivative

 Use the `@differentiating` attribute to mark a function as a custom derivative for another function.
-This is useful for registering derivatives for primitive operations.
+This is useful for registering derivatives for functions that cannot be differentiated by traversing the function body, typically primitive math library operators.

-Note: currently, the `@differentiating` attribute can only be used to define derivatives for functions in the same module.
-We plan to lift this limitation soon so that derivatives can be retroactively declared for functions in other modules - [see this forum discussion](https://forums.swift.org/t/help-needed-with-retroactive-differentiability/19927) for more information.
+*Note: currently, the `@differentiating` attribute can only be used to define derivatives for functions in the same module.
+We plan to lift this limitation soon so that derivatives can be retroactively declared for functions in other modules - [see this forum discussion](https://forums.swift.org/t/help-needed-with-retroactive-differentiability/19927) for more information.*

 ```swift
 import Darwin